-Pokemon Go: How to evolve Milotic, Dustox, Beautifly
+Pokémon Go: How to evolve Feebas and Wurmple quickly and easily

-Pokémon Go Gen 3 includes several split and special evolutions, like Wurmple, which can evolve into Cascoon or Silcoon — and then Dustox or Beautifly — and Milotic, which can evolve into Milotic — if you meet the right conditions.
-Here's how!
+It's not as simple as training them up to certain levels, standing back, and seeing them transform into a new form — these Pokémon have some unique requirements in order to start the process.

+With this in mind, we've created the guide below to help lay out the steps needed to evolve Feebas and Wurmple.

-How do you evolve Feebas into Milotic in Pokémon Go
+How to evolve Feebas into Milotic in Pokémon Go

-Milotic is a Water-type Pokémon, sometimes called the Gyarados.
+Milotic is a Water-type Pokémon.
 It evolves from Feebas, which is reminiscent of Magikarp.
 Unlike Gyarados and Magikarp candy, though, It doesn't take 400 Feebas candy to evolve Milotic.
 It only takes 100.
 But, it also takes Friendship.

-Friendship is a mechanic we saw in Pokémon Go Gen 2 where, in order to evolve an Eevee into Espeon or Umbreon, you had to make it your Buddy Pokémon and walk it for 10 KM.
+Friendship is a mechanic we saw introduced in Pokémon Go Gen 2 where, in order to evolve an Eevee into Espeon or Umbreon, you had to make it your Buddy Pokémon and walk it for 10 KM.

 Feebas is similar.
 But in order to evolve it into Miltoic, you need to walk it 20 KM.